 The Purpose of Sales is to “Get the business.”

-Marketing has placed a prospect in front of a salesperson with the belief that the person is an “A” Customer/Client who wants and needs what we are selling, and they have the ability to pay for it.
+Marketing has placed a prospect in front of a salesperson with the belief that the person may be an “A” Customer/Client who wants and needs what we are selling, and they have the ability to pay for it.

 A Selling System

 There are many selling systems in existence today.
 I’ve compiled one from portions of others that I have studied and used.
-The ideas for this system have come primarily from, my own experiences, David Sandler (Sander Selling Methodology) and Robert Jolles (Customer Centered Selling).
+The ideas for this system have come primarily from my own experiences, David Sandler (Sander Selling Methodology) and Robert Jolles (Customer Centered Selling).
 The wording and even the stages (or steps) are frequently refined by each sales manager.
-Something to recognize early is that selling is a process consisting of definite “Stages”.
+Something to recognize early is that selling is a process consisting of definite “Stages.”
 These stages naturally exist and must be performed in order to obtain an order.
-Some or all of the stages may be done subconsciously or they may be done intentionally, but most, if not all, are completed or there is no sale.
-I will attempt to demonstrate that the more aware you are at any given point in time within the sales process (or what stage you’re at) the more strategically you will think about what you should do next and how to go about doing it, and the more successful your efforts will be.
+Some or all of the stages may be done unintentionally and subconsciously, or they may be done intentionally, but most, if not all, are completed, or there is no sale.
+I will attempt to demonstrate that the more aware you are at any given point in time within the sales process (or what stage you’re at), the more strategically you will think about what you should do next and how to go about doing it, and the more successful your efforts will be.

 Note that each of the 11 Stages in the table above identified with a letter and a number.
 The first 5 are functions of Marketing and are the topic of Chapter 4 above.
 Stage 6 is the passing of the baton from Marketing to Sales, and the final 5 Stages are the responsibility of Sales.